 Even when it comes to data that does not require anonymity, it is necessary to disable changes to the files and preserve the authenticity and integrity of the content.

-This is, for example, what it takes to create and mint non-fungible tokens (NFTs).
+This is, for example, what it takes to create and mint authentic digital assets (ADAs).

-It makes sense to use software that embeds and cryptographically "locks" data into a file, including security-related data, and which can also recover that data and register any changes to the file.
+It makes sense to use software that embeds and cryptographically "locks" data in a file, including security-related data, and that can also retrieve that data and log any changes to the file.

-And if we don't use the right software, it's like guarding a house that we can't lock (because we don't have a key).
+And if we don't use the right software, it's like guarding a house that we can't lock (because we don't have the key).

-We would have to set up video surveillance, set up multi-layer armored doors, hire security that consists of several tens, hundreds, thousands of guards...
+We would have to install video surveillance, install multi-layered armored doors, hire security consisting of several tens, hundreds, thousands of guards...

-In the digital world, the "guards" would be computers connected to a common network.
+In the digital world, the "gatekeepers" would be computers connected to a shared network.

 #Simplicity is the Virtue

-When all of the above is known, it remains unclear why blockchain technology relies heavily on the latter, far worse solution.
+With all of the above known, it remains unclear why blockchain technology relies heavily on the latter, far worse solution.

-Instead of using one, simple app that would take care of storing, securing and authenticating data, files and information, most blockchain networks are based on the principle "the more complex, the more expensive, the better".
+Instead of using a single, simple application to store, secure, and authenticate data, files, and information, most blockchain networks are based on the principle of "the more complex, the more expensive, the better."

 Higher prices, however, are no guarantee of success, while complexity rarely improves quality.